| || || |

 Another important hereditary disease of nucleotide bisynthesis is Orotic aciduria, that causes megaloblastic anemia, mental retardation, and stunted growth.
 This condition is due to hereditary deficiency of the enzyme orotate phosphoribosyl transferase, a bifunctional enzyme that catalyzes two reactions in the pyrimidine biosynthesis pathway: conjugation of orotic acid to ribose 5'-phosphate and decarboxylation of orotidine 5-phosphate to uridine 5-phosphate.
 The disease may be suspected because of the finding of a megaloblastic anemia in the newborn, resistent to the administration of folate and vitamin B12, and is confirmed by the finding of high amounts of orotic acid in the urine.
 Gene sequencing is also possible and reveals the mutation.

-Increased activity of Phosphoribosyl Pirophosphate Synthetase is a rare hereditary, X-linked genetic defect.
+Increased activity of Phosphoribosyl Pirophosphate Synthetase is a rare hereditary, X-linked genetic defect causing a genetic form of gout.
 The enzyme is allosteric and downregulated by ADP and 2,3-DPG.
 The abnormal variant is constitutively active, irrespective of the concentration of its allosteric inhibitors.
 The disease may be apparent also in female newuborns, given that the effect of the mutation is dominant.
 Diagnosis is by gene sequencing.